MicrosoftDocs/customer-insights/ci-docs/data-unification-contacts.md

 ### Review the results of contact unification

-After unification, the **Data** > **Unify** page shows the number of unified customer profiles.
+After unification, the **Data** > **Unify** page shows the number of unified contact profiles.
 The results of each step in the unification process displays on each tile.
 For example, **Source fields** shows the number of mapped attributes (fields) and **Duplicate records** shows the number of duplicate records found.

 > [!TIP]
 > The **Matching conditions** tile displays only if multiple entities were selected.